devpri/tinre/README.md

 4. Run `php artisan tinre:publish` to publish the assets.
 5. Get a [MaxMind](https://support.maxmind.com/account-faq/license-keys/how-do-i-generate-a-license-key/) license key and update the `MAXMIND_LICENSE_KEY` variable.
 After that run `php artisan geoip:update` to update the GeoIP database.
 6. Update the `MAIL_*` variables in .env.

+## Update

+1. Make a backup of your data before updating.
+2. Run `composer update` to update the dependencies.
+3. Run `php artisan tinre:publish` to publish the assets.
+4. Check and update [tinre-core](https://github.com/devpri/tinre-core) overridden files.

 ## Security